 Method of Manufacturing cassia gum powder

-- It is comprised of at least 75 % polysaccharide consisting primarily of a linear chain of 1,4-β-D-mannopyranose units with 1,6 linked α-D-alactopyranose units.
+- It is made up of at least 75 % polysaccharide consisting primarily of a linear chain of 1,4-β-D-mannopyranose units with 1,6 linked α-D-alactopyranose units.

 - The ratio of mannose to galactose is about 5:1.

-- It forms firm thermoplastic gels with carrageenan.
+- It forms a gel in combination with carrageenan.

-- It is known as one of the best gelling agent, thickening additives, emulsifying additives and stabilizing additives.
+- It is used as a gelling agent, thickening additive, and stabilizing additives.

 Cassia Gum Powder Number